727474430/weblog-spring-boot-starter/README.md

-###A custom spring boot starter project.
+### A custom spring boot starter project.

-Primary provides the function of interface request log information printing, which simplifies the need to write an interface request log function for each project.
+​    Primary provides the function of interface request log information printing, which simplifies the need to write an interface request log function for each project.

-###How to use:
+### How to use.

 1. git clone https://github.com/727474430/weblog-spring-boot-starter.git